-Ground water depth at the LLRS correlated closely to Rio Grande flows (Appendices H and I), indicating that connectivity between the shallow aquifer and the river is still functioning despite management activities that could potentially impact hydrologic processes such as channelization, regulation of surface flow, groundwater pumping, and water diversions.
+Groundwater depth at the LLRS correlated closely to Rio Grande flows (Appendices G and H), indicating that connectivity between the shallow aquifer and the river is still functioning despite management activities that could potentially impact hydrologic processes such as channelization, regulation of surface flow, groundwater pumping, and water diversions.
 Because flows influenced the water table depth, total percent plant cover also correlated with river discharge rates (Figure 24), particularly shallow-rooted understory plant species.
 There were shifts in understory vegetation composition (see 2005 and 2006 in Figure 22) as well as noticeable increases in growth in 2006 following the extended period of inundation in 2005.
-Flooded conditions led to germination and establishment of riparian plants (especially coyote willow and cottonwood as demonstrated in Table G-2, Appendix G).
+Flooded conditions led to germination and establishment of riparian plants (especially coyote willow and cottonwood as demonstrated in Table F-2, Appendix F).
 The relatively high discharge rates in 2008 did not lead to long periods of inundation, but did result in a high water table.
 These conditions provided plant available water and allowed for increased plant cover that year.
-Yearly discharge rates have decreased since 2008, as has understory vegetative cover.
+Yearly discharge rates decreased after 2008 but have been steadily increasing since 2014; understory vegetative cover has followed a similar pattern.

 Overstory cover remained somewhat stable from 2009 to 2013 despite decreasing discharge rates.
 This would suggest that by 2009, cottonwood and willow had developed a deep enough root system to sustain declines in the water table.
 Regardless, based on well monitoring data, it is unlikely that groundwater at the site has fallen below the crucial depth of around 10 ft necessary to sustain woody riparian species (Cartron et al. 2008).
 Most wells, which average around 5 ft in depth, were only occasionally dry, which indicates that the water table is relatively shallow at the site.
 On the other hand, vegetation did appear to be affected by prolonged dry conditions at the site.
 From 2010 to 2012, overstory foliage was observed to be rather sparse and leaves were dropping earlier than expected.
 This is supported by overstory cover values, which did not notably increase from 2009 to 2012.
+Since 2013 overstory cover has been gradually increasing along with increasing discharge rates.

 The three wells nearest to the river and within (or near) the vegetation monitoring site show that groundwater is deeper in the northern section of the site.
 Groundwater depth did not appear to have a direct correlation with overstory vegetation cover, which was relatively consistent throughout transects.
-Nor did it seem to affect species composition as there were no large differences in the percent cover of each species throughout the monitoring area.
-These results imply that although the water table falls below well depth more frequently in the north, differences in ground water depth are probably not significantly different between areas since there does not appear to be varying responses in vegetation.
+There was a small effect on species composition based on Hink and Ohmart vegetation types.
+Saltcedar was prevalent enough to be included in understory classification in the southern section where the water table is shallower.
+These results imply that although the water table falls below well depth more frequently in the north, differences in groundwater depth are not great enough to result in large variability in vegetation.